• Skip to primary navigation

 What You Need To Know About The MSPI Baby

-My Pediatrician was not very knowledgeable, and neither was the Pediatric Gastroenterologist that I went to, who told me that maybe my baby’s excessive gas was from crying to much because I went to her in the middle of the night (insert major eye roll).
+My Pediatrician was not very knowledgeable, and neither was the Pediatric Gastroenterologist that I went to, who told me that maybe my baby’s excessive gas was from crying too much because I went to her in the middle of the night (insert major eye roll).

-Dairy and Soy are Hidden Everywhere
+Dairy Products and Soy are Hidden Everywhere

 Of course you have to watch what you eat (and we’ll get to that), but you also have to check the label of your vitamins, pain relievers, medications, and those of your baby too!
+Even your toothpaste could be an issue!

 Nature Made Prenatal (does contain soybean oil and soy lecithin which is fine for most MSPI babies)